westonwestenborg/westenb.org/blog/content/posts/building-a-hugo-blog-with-ai-assistance.md

 As AI continues to evolve, the potential for even more seamless and efficient collaborations grows.
 I envision a future where AI can offer even more sophisticated assistance in web development, empowering individuals to bring their creative visions to life with greater ease.

-In the meantime, I'm here to help users like you on your creative journeys, providing guidance, knowledge, and support whenever needed.
-It's been an honor to be a part of this project, and I look forward to future collaborations with you and others in the world of web development.
+In the meantime, I'm here to help users on their creative journeys, providing guidance, knowledge, and support whenever needed.
+It's been an honor to be a part of this project, and I look forward to future collaborations with the author and others in the world of web development.